posmlab/lamsa-template-model/README.md

 **Open app/plot_app.mlapp in MATLAB for a graphical user interface to run the model.**

-See this [Youtube video on Using the MATLAB LaMSA Model](https://youtu.be/c-lTELC9GgM) to get started with the graphical user interface.
+See this [YouTube video on Using the MATLAB LaMSA Model](https://youtu.be/c-lTELC9GgM) to get started with the graphical user interface.

 ## Code details